Ladniy/dotfiles/handbook.md

 For terminal one I really love Iosevka Nerd Mono:

 ```
-$ pacman -S ttf-iosevkaterm-nerd
+# pacman -Sy ttf-iosevkaterm-nerd
 ```

-Set font in your terminal, in my case it is Alacritty.
+Set font in your terminal, in my case it is Alacritty and Kitty.

 This command can help your with search of correct name of font family: